jonathanyung31/ai-assistant-project/README.md

 Features for the app where added: Title, page icon, etc.
 Widgets were added for the user so models can predict better results.
-Models where loaded to the app using joblib. user inputs were inserted as a key value pair for each into a data frame from models to run over.
+Models where loaded to the app using joblib. user inputs were inserted as a key value pair for each into a data frame for models to process.
 The data frame is also displayed in the app.

 ## Basic Usage
 Explained later on in the project.